weygoldt/TeeGrid/8channel-logger/README.md

 - Water temperature is logged from a [DS18B20 1-wire digital thermometer](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf).

 Designed by Jan Benda in November 2021.
+Temperature logging added in April 2022.

 The four amplifiers are mounted on the bottom side of the base plate: